“When am I going to have a grandchild?”

 Bad blood with your in-laws will only strain and might eventually ruin your relationship with your spouse.
 Instead, you should be the bigger person and try to form a bond or at least an understanding with them.

-Teo helped us define tactics for handling various types of in-law.
+Teo offers tactics for handling various types of in-laws.